 Scammers are everywhere and more especially in today’s digital age.
 They target people of all ages, backgrounds, genders and income levels.
 Nowadays, they are getting increasingly sophisticated in their actions to get your personal details and money.
-Hence, you need be alert in protecting your self from being scammed off and online.
+Hence, you need to be alert in protecting your self from being scammed off and online.

-In Western Australia, no one group of people are more likely to become a victim of online scam as all of us may be vulnerable to getting scammed at some time.
+In Western Australia, no one group of people are more likely to become a victim of an online scam as all of us may be vulnerable to getting scammed at some time.

 Why do scammers become successful?
 That’s because they look and act like the real thing.
 They also know how to perfectly time their actions – they catch their victims off guard when they’re not expecting it.
 They are smart and they know how to take advantage of the latest technology, services and products.
 They are also adept in inventing stories that are believable and convincing enough that you’ll give them your personal details or even money.

-In these past couple of decades, email is definitely one of the best technologies that ever happened to us.
+In this past couple of decades, email is definitely one of the best technologies that ever happened to us.
 It has become an excellent communication tool used by private individuals and companies to send and receive several types of media and information.
 However, email is frequently used to deliver unwanted material which is at best, annoying and at worst, malicious, causing considerable danger to your personal or business assets.

 Phishing emails are the type of emails that are used to tricking you into giving them your personal information.
 They may try to steal your passwords, account numbers, or social security numbers.
 If they get that information, they could gain access to your email, bank, or other accounts.